gedimitr/syscall_capture/docs/file_format.md

 The flags field is 1 byte long and is numbered as in the header case from B0 (LSB) to B7 (MSB).
 The bits currently used are:

+ * Thread ID (Th) --- B0

+   Shows whether the Thread ID field is present.
+If non-present, the system call is implicitly considered to be invoked by the main Thread, whose ID has been provided in the header.

- * Timestamp (T) --- B0
+ * Timestamp (Ts) --- B1

-   Shows whether the System Call Entry Timestamp field is present
+   Shows whether the System Call Entry Timestamp field is present.

- * Duration (D) --- B1
+ * Duration (D) --- B2

-   Shows whether the System Call In Kernel duration field is present
+   Shows whether the System Call In Kernel duration field is present.

- * Error number (E) --- B2
+ * Error number (E) --- B3

-   Shows whether the Error Number field is present
+   Shows whether the Error Number field is present.